P. M. Narendraswamy

 P. M. Narendraswamy (born 1963) is an Indian politician from Karnataka.
 He is a member of the Karnataka Legislative Assembly from Malavalli Assembly constituency which is reserved for SC community in Mandya district.
 He represents Indian National Congress Party and won the 2023 Karnataka Legislative Assembly election.

 Early life and education

 Narendraswamy is from Malavalli, Mandya district.
 His father's name is P. L. Mallanna.
 He completed his B.E.
-Civil in 1994 from Ambedkar Institute of Technology, Bangalore.
+Civil in 1994 from Ambedkar Institute of Technology, Bengaluru.

 Career

 Narendraswamy won the Malavalli Assembly constituency representing Indian National Congress in the 2023 Karnataka Legislative Assembly election.
 He polled 106,498 votes and defeated his nearest rival, K. Annadani of Janata Dal (Secular), by a margin of 46,846 votes.
 He became an MLA for the first time in 2008 as an independent candidate winning over Annadani of JD(S) by a margin of 11,919 votes, He went on to win for the second time representing Indian National Congress in the 2013 Karnataka Legislative Assembly election.
 In 2013 too, he defeated Annadani of JD(S) but by a narrow margin of just 538 votes.